brussj/OLD_motCor/pipelines/restingState_preprocessing.md

 ![afniAntsMotionCorrFinal](https://github.com/brussj/nimg_core/blob/master/pipelines/AFNI_ANTs_motParams_ANTsDeg_FlippedSwapped.png)

 ## Final thoughts
+* For small scale motion, there are minimal differnces between antsMotionCorr and 3dvolreg.
+For large motions (see ~TR 146), even with minimal settings, ANTs looks to do a better job in correcting that motion
 * Experiment with different parameters to antsMotionCorr
+  * More iterations, more sub-levels, differnt amounts of smoothing
+  * Possibly add a nonlinear component to handle larger motions and distortions
+* Rather than use the 6 motion parameters as nuisance regressors, look into Framewise Displacement

 ![antsMotionCorrStats](https://github.com/brussj/nimg_core/blob/master/antsMotionCorrPlot_test.png)